 All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of these environments.
-All staff, but especially the Designated Safeguarding Lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
+All staff, but especially the Designated Safeguarding Lead

+(and Deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
 Extra-familial harms (contextual safeguarding) take a variety of different forms and children can be vulnerable to multiple harms.
 Staff should be aware that experience and indicators of girls who are criminally exploited can be very different to boys but for both boys and girls being criminally exploited they maybe at higher risk of sexual exploitation.
 Staff should also be aware of the indicators that signal a child is at risk from or involved in serious violent crime, for example being missing from education, changing friendships, a decline in school performance, self-harming and unexplained gifts and possessions.
-Staff should be able to recognise the risk factors that increase the likelihood of involvement in serious violence, such as being male, being absent or permanently excluded from school, having experienced child maltreatment and having been involved in offending such as theft or robbery.
+Staff should be able to recognise the risk factors that increase the likelihood of involvement in serious violence, such as being male, unexplainable and/or persistent absences from education or permanently excluded from school, having experienced child maltreatment and having been involved in offending such as theft or robbery.

-The Designated Safeguarding Lead will keep a full record of concerns raised and make referrals to the Multi Agency Children's Hub if necessary.
+The Designated Safeguarding Lead will keep a full record of concerns raised and make referrals to the Redcar and Cleveland Multi Agency Children's Hub, if necessary.
 These records may be either handwritten or electronic but will be stored via a secure system.
 The Headteacher will be kept informed at all times.

-From KCSIE 2023 Actions where there are concerns about a child
+From KCSIE 2024 Actions where there are concerns about a child

-- 2. Early help means providing support as soon as a problem emerges at any point in a child's life.
+- 1. In cases which also involve a concern or allegation of abuse against a staff member, see Part Four of KCSIE 2024. - 2.
+Early help means providing support as soon as a problem emerges at any point in a child's life.
 Where a child would benefit from coordinated early help, an early help inter-agency assessment should be arranged.
-Chapter One of Working Together to Safeguard Children provides detailed guidance on the early help process. - 3.
+See Working Together to Safeguard Children for further guidance. - 3.
 Referrals should follow the process set out in the local threshold document and local protocol for assessment.
-Chapter one of Working Together to Safeguard Children - 4.
+See Working Together to Safeguard Children. - 4.
 Under the Children Act 1989, local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
 Children in need may be assessed under section 17 of the Children Act 1989.
 Under section 47 of the Children Act 1989, where a local authority has reasonable cause to suspect that a child is suffering or likely to suffer significant harm, it has a duty to make enquiries to decide whether to take action to safeguard or promote the child's welfare.
-Full details are in Chapter One of Working Together to Safeguard Children - 5.
-This could include applying for an Emergency Protection Order (EPO)
+Full details are in Working Together to Safeguard Children. - 5.
+This could include applying for an Emergency Protection Order (EPO).